WICG/first-party-sets/README.md

 These complexities are likely solvable while keeping most of this design, should browsers believe this is worthwhile.

+## Extension of the existing content security policy header

+Mesures already implimented with the [content-security-policy](https://w3c.github.io/webappsec-csp/) allow applications to precisely define which resources shall / can be loaded or even which [describe capabilties of the script executed](https://w3c.github.io/webappsec-csp/#grammardef-unsafe-eval) on said webpages.
+With the csp directive of [`frame-src`](https://w3c.github.io/webappsec-csp/#directive-frame-src) we define which resources shall be allowed to be embedded as an iFrame by the hosting application.
+The [`frame-ancestors`](https://w3c.github.io/webappsec-csp/#directive-frame-ancestors) directive on the other hand defines which web applications are allowed to frame the hosted website

+Together both directives already form a bond and can set a certain trust.
+With the extension of of the csp a special parameter like `trusted-first-party:` or `owner` and `member` parameters could be introduced.
+These could either act standalone or as suffix / prefix parameters to the existing source-list.

+Embedding scenarious would benefits as they could counter-act the removal of third-party-cookie support with minimal effort.
+The existing csp format allows webistes to define certain wildcards in order to have flexibility with their first-party-set

+However this alternative approach is mostly focused on iFraming scenarios.

 # Security and Privacy Considerations